Skip to content

 2. Design-heavy or founder-vision-led product.

-3. GDPR-heavy or regulator-sensitive work.
+3. Residency-sensitive or regulator-facing work.

-What about Eastern European mid-cost vendors?
+What about mid-cost nearshore vendors?

 Reasonable middle ground for some cases.
-Mid-cost European vendors (Poland, Ukraine, Romania, Portugal, Bulgaria) bill at €50–€90/hour with strong technical depth and EU-compatible regulatory framing.
-The seniority-per-hour ratio is often better than far-offshore, and the time zone is workable.
+Mid-cost nearshore vendors sit between far-offshore rates and senior on-shore rates, often with strong technical depth and a time zone that overlaps your working day.
+The seniority-per-hour ratio is usually better than far-offshore, and real-time collaboration is workable.

-// what we do
+What we do

 What rot8 does — and doesn't.